Vernon T. Jones MTS, Spiritual Consultant, Author

 This prayer is commonly referred to as the “Serenity Prayer” and was first written by American theologian Reinhold Niebuhr between 1932-1933.
 This prayer has been adopted by a number of different groups, and marketed in many distinctive ways.
 It has been sold on coins, posters, and pictures and has helped countless people over the years.

 However, this present time may be calling every person to have the courage to change the things that can be.
 Some of the things that we can control are: how can we faithfully live daily in these crises; how can we try and correct things that we are able to----that need correcting; and how can we treat our neighbors on a daily basis---even those who are different then us.
-For people of faith, we can also pray for the courage and wisdom to become the person that God wants us to be---to be more like Jesus; striving to love all of God’s people, no matter who they are.
-It is up to us to ask God’s Spirit for the wisdom and courage to change the things we can.

 I do not know how life will look like in our Nation after we get through this.
 But my faith is in God’s infinite love, that no matter what the future holds, God’s love will be with us regardless of what comes down the road.
 During these days, try praying this as the Spirit moves you: “God, grant me the serenity to accept the things I cannot change; courage to change the things I can, and the wisdom to know the difference.”